stwalsh4118/clio/docs/delivery/4/prd.md

 ### Performance

-- Indexing should not block capture operations
+- Database writes should not block capture operations
 - Queries should return results in <100ms for typical searches
 - Database should handle thousands of sessions efficiently

 ### Reliability

 - Database corruption should be detected and handled
-- Indexing failures should not prevent data capture
+- Database write failures should not prevent data capture (log and continue)
 - Regular database backups or recovery mechanisms

 ## Acceptance Criteria